 You would think this could not happen.
 Well, let me tell you it does.
 In this case, I can say this has not happened to me, yet.
 But I know of people who have been so excited to be going fishing they have climbed into the truck and forget to hitch the boat.

 In another occasion, someone, I won’t say no name, forgot to strap the boat properly.
-Long story short, there was NO boat when they arrived at the lake.
+Long story short, there was NO boat when we arrived at the lake.

-- #9 The Boat Battery – If you are charging your battery the night before, do not forget to put it back in the boat
+- The Battery – If you are charging your battery the night before, do not forget to put it back in the boat

-- #10 Boat Anchor – When you toss the anchor over the rail, make sure the end of the rope is attached to the boat
+- Anchor – When you toss the anchor over the rail, make sure the end of the rope is attached to the boat

-- #11 Boat Paddles – Being in the middle of the lake with technical difficulties, having those boat paddles could save you
+- Paddles – Being in the middle of the lake with technical difficulties, having those boat paddles could save you

-- #14 Fuel – Please do not forget to bring fuel for the boat.
+- Fuel – Please do not forget to bring fuel for the boat.
 You may end up stranded in the middle of the lake.
 Bring extra, to be safe.
-My personal rule of thumb… If I think I got enough fuel for the day… I get more!
+My personal rule of thumb… If I think I got enough fuel for the fishing trip… I get more!

 Now the toilet paper is not a fishing equipment per se, but, if you forget it and you need it your fishing trip could be a really bad one.